CoreyMcNeal/Chat-Room-App/README.md

   - IP Address (The Host device IP)
   - Username (Which identifies the user in chat)

-Once the IP and Username are submitted under the correct parameters, the user will enter a chatroom with other clients connected to the same IP under the same Local Area Network
+Once the IP and Username are submitted under the correct parameters, the user will enter a chatroom with other clients connected to the same IP under the same Local Area Network.

 When done, close the program by using the Exit button, or clicking the X of the window.